undercoat/undercoat/packages/backdrop/README.md

 * Chrome
 * Safari

-We support only recent browsers to keep our components' codebase clean and provide high performance.
+We support only recent browsers to keep the components codebase clean and provide high performance.

 The `.browserlist` config is provided.